puppetlabs/design-system/source/react/library/content/Content.md

   <h4>Line length</h4>

   <p>
     The number of characters per line influences readability.
-In english, the following guidelines are considered the easiest to understand.
+In English, the following guidelines are considered the easiest to understand.
   </p>